Setup for AI-Assisted Development

 |---|---|

-| You plan to use Claude Code for feature work | Required — complete this page, then follow the recommended AI development workflow |
+| You plan to use Claude Code for feature work | Required — complete this page, then follow the development workflow |

-| You want occasional AI assistance and plan to use the Claude Agents, but won't adopt the full workflow | Optional — at minimum, install Claude Code; skip the skills plugin setup below |
+| You want occasional AI assistance and plan to use the GitHub Claude automation, but won't adopt the full workflow | Optional — at minimum, install Claude Code; skip the skills plugin setup below |

 | You're getting the project running, fixing a quick bug, or don't plan to use AI tooling | Skip for now — nothing here is needed to run the project or contribute code |